openandclose/tosixinch/docs/overview.rst

         site.py
         util.py

-    The sciript may add more modules.
+    The script may add more modules.
     Names ``my*.py`` and ``user*.py`` are reserved for ``userprocess files``.